Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 At the harbour entrance to Bronnøysund, and in the middle of the shipping lane, is the first of the Artscape Nordland works of art.

-Artscape Nordland is an international art project of 36 works of art placed in the landscape of 34 municipalities in Nordland, with two sculptures also in Troms.
-These are publically accessible works of art including some 18 international artists.
+Artscape Nordland is an international art project that includes 36 works of art placed in the landscapes of 34 municipalities in Nordland, with two sculptures also in Troms.
+These are publically accessible works of art by some 18 international artists.

-The artists were assigned a region each and after assimilating with the culture and nature, completed a work of art based on their impressions of the area.
+The artists were assigned a region each and completed a work of art based on their impressions of the area after assimilating with the culture and nature.

-This Bronnøysund piece, named ‘Steinar Breiflabb’, is an example of land art.
+This Bronnøysund piece, ‘Steinar Breiflabb’, is an example of land art.
 The island has been arranged with stones to depict the shape of a fish.
-If you look closely at the image, an elevated fishing boat sits on top adding to the nautical feel of art.
+If you look closely at the image, an elevated fishing boat sits on top, adding to the nautical feel of the art.

 long stone sculpture in the middle of a river